zimsneexh/ddcutil-monitor-input-toggle/README.md

 To set the state of a feature code:
     ddcutil setvcp 0x** (Replace stars with feature code)

-# Get a feature code's current value:
+# Get a feature codes current value:
 To get the current state of a feature code:
     ddcutil getvcp 0x** (Replace stars with feature code)